ExpositionEngineering/exposition-engineering-syllabus/README.md

 the art of crafting compelling written and oral arguments using accessible computer programs like integrated development environments, digital audio workstations, and artificial intelligence assistants.
-Together, we'll work in teams to create and publish engaging content through venues like a websites and a podcast.
+Together, we'll work in teams to create and publish engaging content through venues like a web site and a podcast.
 This seminar is designed to hone your written and oral communication skills, with a special focus on persuasive communication in an academic context.
 Let's embark on this adventure together!